 That’s why I had to answer yes and no. Often gluteal tightness is confused with piriformis syndrome.
 There is a difference, however.

-By performing the piriformis stretch you can also stretch your gluteus lowering the tension and solving your back pain.
+By performing the piriformis stretch, you can also stretch your gluteus lowering the tension and solving your back pain.

 I hope this information will help you in solving your piriformis pain and dysfunction.
-If you have any question left or don’t understand the information feel free to ask by sending an e-mail to [email protected]
+If you have any question left or don’t understand the info feel free to ask by sending an e-mail to [email protected]

 If you liked the information and thought it was helpful please share it with others so they can also get rid of this nasty pain.